 Although the average size farm is 450 acres, many are much smaller.
 You won’t know how much land you need until you settle on the type of business you want to run.

 For example, the USDA has a specific guideline for the amount of space required for certain farm animals – mostly hoofed animals and poultry.
 In other words, before you choose to raise milk goats, you need to determine if you have enough land for their required pasture size.
 You’ll also have to get certified in food safety courses.

 There are niche crops you can grow, such as sunflowers and hops.
 Or you can choose aquaculture ventures, such as raising crawfish, shrimp, oysters and catfish.

 The length of your growing season can greatly impact your production costs.
-For example, if you live in New England states, you’ll be starting plants indoors and paying to heat that area.
+For example, if you live in New England states, you’ll start plants indoors and pay to heat that area.
 The majority of aquaculture ventures take place in southern states.

 To find your niche, you need to check out the competition.
-If a local farm stand is well stocked with a wide range of vegetables and fruit, you can plant different crops such as flower farming.
-There may be some crops you can grow fresh (especially in aquaculture) and sell locally – competing with products that are frozen and shipped through distribution channels.
+If a local farm stand is well stocked with a wide range of vegetables and fruit, you can plant different crops, such as flower farming.
+There may be some crops you can grow fresh (especially in aquaculture) and sell locally – competing with frozen and shipped products through distribution channels.

 Make a Farming Business Plan

-For example, you should seek land that is zoned agricultural, or even commercial, if you need processing facilities.
+For example, you should seek zoned agricultural or commercial land if you need processing facilities.
 The location of your business is a key part of the business plan.